Best Practices for Hard Seltzer Fermentation

 We advocate using two types of nutrients for seltzer ferments: GO-FERM PROTECT EVOLUTIONTM used during dried yeast rehydration and NUTRI2TM added at the start of fermentation.
 GO-FERM PROTECT EVOLUTION is a cell protectant that provides natural micronutrients and survival factors directly to the yeast during rehydration.
 NUTRI2 is a complex yeast nutrient that delivers 100% natural organic nitrogen in the form of highly assimilable amino acids for growth and survival during fermentation.

-Inorganic nitrogen sources, such as diammonium phosphate (DAP) or urea, can be used to overcome some nitrogen deficiencies.
+Other nitrogen sources, such as diammonium phosphate (DAP) and urea, can be used to overcome some nitrogen deficiencies.
 However, these chemicals cannot be used in organic-labelled seltzers and, in the case of urea, there is a high risk of ethyl carbamate formation, a compound classified by the FDA as a probable carcinogen.

 Note: Nitrogen supplementation recommendations for malt-, fruit-, and grape based fermentations are based on targeting a certain Yeast Assimilable Nitrogen (YAN) or Free Amino Nitrogen (FAN) content.
 However, when YAN/FAN targets developed for malt-, fruit-, and grape based fermentations are used for calculating nitrogen supplementation for low nutrient sugar ferments, satisfactory fermentation outcomes are rarely achieved.
 We have found that a more complex nutrition strategy is necessary to achieve good results and that YAN/FAN availability is only part of that strategy.